Bilal-Sheikh/ByteBuddy---extension/README.md

 npm run dev
 ```

 Open your browser and load the appropriate development build.
-For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.
+For example, if you are developing for the Chrome browser using manifest v3, use: `build/chrome-mv3-dev`.

 You can start editing the popup by modifying `popup.tsx`.
 It should auto-update as you make changes.
 To add an options page, simply add a `options.tsx` file to the root of the project, with a react component default exported.
-Likewise to add a content page, add a `content.ts` file to the root of the project, importing some module and do some logic, then reload the extension on your browser.
+Likewise, to add a content page, add a `content.ts` file to the root of the project, importing some module and do some logic, then reload the extension on your browser.

 For further guidance, [visit our Documentation](https://docs.plasmo.com/)